sfc-gh-eraigosa/actions/github-release/README.md

 - `release` : release the current repo
 - `version` : show the current `github-release` version
-- `tag` : tag up a current repo and generate the version from a `./VERSION` file if found.
+- `tag` : tag up a current repo and generate the version from a `./VERSION` file if found. alternatively you can specify the version with --set-version option